Sufficient Grace: Suffering is Hope

 May richer, fuller be.

-George Matheson wrote the hymn, “O Love That Will Not Let Me Go,” at the age of 40, on the night of his sister’s wedding.
-George was flooded with the painful memory of the woman he loved who did not marry him because he was losing his sight.
+George Matheson wrote this hymn on the night of his sister’s wedding, when he was 40 years old.
+Matheson was flooded with the painful memory of the woman he loved, and who did not marry him because he was losing his eyesight.
 Through deep and personal suffering, George came to know and trust in the love of God made known in Jesus Christ.

-In the Scriptures, Paul, the chief of sinners, gives us God’s answer to his plea for God to remove a thorn in his flesh.
+In the Scriptures, the Apostle Paul, who calls himself the chief of sinners, tells us God’s answer to his plea for God to remove a thorn in his flesh.
 “My grace is sufficient for you for power is made perfect in weakness” (2 Corinthians 12: 7-10).
-Paul makes it known that this thorn is given to him.
+The Apostle makes it known that this thorn is given to him.
 In ancient literature, a piercing of the flesh by a thorn or an arrow signified love’s invasion of the body; it was a common theme in love poetry.
 The love of God is found in suffering.

 O light that followest all my way,